Lifespan Research Institute

-Fewer and different microbial species
+Aging leads to fewer and different microbial species

 Metabolic signatures

 Chemical clues in blood and stool tell us how this shifting gut community affects the rest of the body.
-Indoles, molecules produced when bacteria break down the amino-acid tryptophan, show up more often in older adults who still have strong muscles and low C-reactive protein, a marker of inflammation.
-In contrast, another bacterial by-product called p-cresol-sulfate keeps turning up in frail seniors [4].
+Indoles are molecules made when bacteria break down the amino acid tryptophan.
+They appear more often in older adults with strong muscles and low C-reactive protein.
+C-reactive protein is a marker of inflammation.

-Connecting microbes to gerontology
+Connecting microbes to aging

-It also breaches the gut wall: age-skewed bacterial communities gnaw away at tight-junction proteins, letting lipopolysaccharide seep into the bloodstream, fueling metabolic syndrome and cognitive haze.
-On the other hand, a 2025 microbiome rejuvenation study that repeatedly dosed mice with youthful stool restored those junctions and calmed the inflammation [6, 7].
+Secondly it compromises the gut wall.
+Harmful bacterial communities gnaw away at tight-junction proteins, letting lipopolysaccharide seep into the bloodstream, fueling metabolic syndrome and cognitive haze.

 Demonstrating causation though transplants